jocelyn-chang/myprojects/README.md

 # 🍕 Pizza Ordering System
-Takes pizza orders and generates a receipt with calculated pricing.
+The program asks for user input, letting users order as many pizzas with as many toppings as they want.
+The user's order is returned in a receipt with computed pricing.